 Research has shown that Group Counseling tends to be just as effective as Individual Counseling, and in some instances, perhaps even more beneficial for some due to its inherent component of social interaction and support.
 Just as with individual counseling, group counseling can have benefits and some potential risks.
 Since counseling, in general, often involves taking about unpleasant aspects of your life, it’s normal to experience uncomfortable feelings.
 Effectively working through these potentially unpleasant emotions often results in better relationships, solutions to specific problems, and significant reductions in feelings of distress.
 However, if you start to feel overwhelmed by unpleasant feelings, it is vital that you express this to the group counselor(s), who will typically be available for a short time after the group session.
 Additionally, you may also choose to share with the group your feelings of being overwhelmed.

-Just as individual counseling services, Student Counseling Services’ group sessions are confidential and free of charge for all enrolled APSU students.
+Just like individual counseling services, group sessions are confidential and free of charge for all enrolled APSU students.

 SCS group sessions typically allow for a maximum of 10 student participants per group.
-Therefore, if you are interested in joining one of the group offerings this Spring Semester, 2013, please call (931) 221-6162, or stop by SCS (Ellington, Rm.
+Therefore, if you are interested in joining one of the group offerings this Fall Semester, 2015, please call (931) 221-6162, or stop by SCS (Ellington, Rm.
 202)